GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Dealing with failure is easy: Work hard to improve.
+One accurate measurement is worth more than a thousand expert opinions.

-~ Alan Perlis
+~ Grace Hopper
 <pre>

 </pre>